Persecution of Hindus: Colonial period

+Post-independence

 In the modern period, religious minorities have been targeted for hate campaign and violence by Sinhalese-Buddhist nationalist groups.
 Most notably the ethnic conflict between the Sinhalese Buddhists and the mainly Hindu Tamils has had a significant religious dimension with majority of the Sangha advocating a military solution.
 Tamil Hindu temples and sacred sites have been targeted for acts of destruction, desecration and appropriation and the Hindu priests and devotees have been targeted for acts of violence by Sinhalese-Buddhist nationalists since Sri Lanka's independence.

 When another series of anti-Tamil riots broke out in the post-independent Ceylon in 1958 to which the politically active monks had contributed, a Sinhalese mob after failing to set fire to the Panadura Hindu temple burned alive its officiating priest in a notable incident.
 The LTTE leader Prabhakaran from a Hindu background cited this incident as one of the catalysts for his turn toward militancy.
 In another outbreak of anti-Tamil riots in 1977, Hindu temples came under attack on a massive scale.
 On 19 August, a large Sinhalese mob descended upon the Sri Kathiresan Temple in Mawanella, shouting that the Hindu priests should be killed and all Hindu temples should be converted into Buddhist temples.
 The Chief Priest fled the assault but the mob damaged the idols inside and set fire to the temple.
 Hindu temples in Galgamuwa, Galaha, Kegalle, Katugastota, Matara, Ukkuwela and Udupihilla were also damaged and looted or burned.
 It's estimated that no less than 50 Hindu temples were attacked throughout the island.